janbar/ipfilter/README.txt

       ipfilter_db /etc/nginx/modules/database.db;  # path of the database file
       ...

-  If the denied url is not configured, the variable '$ipfilter' stores the database response: 0=Not found, 1=Allow, 2=Deny, 3=Error.
-In other case its value is always 1.
+  If the denied url is not configured, you can test the variable '$ipfilter' to rewrite the flow.
+It contains one of the following values:

+     0=Not found, 1=Allow, 2=Deny or 3=Error.

   4. Restart the server NGINX.